 The halo model approach is most often used to compute the power spectrum of galaxies (or, more specifically, subsets of galaxies that match an observable sample).
-Here we usually consider each galaxy to be a marker or signpost: we do not care whether the galaxy is large or small, just that it belongs to our statistical sample.
-Vi
+Here we usually consider each galaxy to be a marker or signpost: we do not care whether the galaxy is large or small, just that it belongs to our statistical sample.vii

 This necessitates just a few simple modifications to the formalism above.
 For example, the two-halo term (equation 3.83) has a factor of m inside each integral.
-This effectively counts the number of dark matter particles inside each halo (since
+This effectively counts the number of dark matter particles inside each halo (since each has an identical mass).
+Instead of counting pairs of